 See what’s coming up at the next AIM Conference which will take place in May 2019.The Active Integrated Matter (AIM) conference series is an opportunity for CSIRO researchers to come together with industry and academia to discuss recent applied scientific advances addressing the challenges of a dramatically changing world.
 AIM Conferences are used to share research at the interfaces of sciences and technology and identify growing opportunities

-This research test bed aims to explore how a diverse range of processes can move towards intense, safe, economic and clean chemical processing.
+To explore how a diverse range of processes can move towards intense, safe, economic and clean chemical processing.

-The chemical processes that are currently being explored include high temperature processing (molten salts), flow chemistry and electrochemistry (synthesis, separations, purification, waste treatment), gas-phase synthesis and polymerisation.
+The chemical processes that are currently being explored include high-temperature processing (molten salts), flow chemistry and electrochemistry (synthesis, separations, purification, waste treatment), gas-phase synthesis and polymerisation.
 Emphasis will also be placed on the role that sensors and autonomous control systems have on improving the efficiency and reliability of each of these processes.
 In addition to this work, the Autonomous Chemical Processing test bed will also look at what has to be developed in computational and experimental fluid dynamics, catalyst screening, statistical experimental design and techno-economic modelling for these fields to continue to affect chemical processing to the extent that they do now.